wenhuizhang/identity/api-spec/README.md

 # API spec

-Schema of the external API types that are served by the PyramID apps.
+Schema of the external API types that are served by the Identity apps.

 ## Generate gRPC code